Russians accused of staging French burial of bodies in Mali - NewsBreak

 Russians accused of staging French burial of bodies in Mali

-OUAGADOUGOU, Burkina Faso — (AP) — The French military has released videos appearing to show Russian mercenaries burying bodies near an army base in northern Mali, which it says is part of a smear campaign against the French who handed the base to Malian forces earlier this week.
+The French military says it has videos of Russian mercenaries burying bodies near an army base in northern Mali, which it says is part of a smear campaign against the French who handed the base to Malian forces earlier this week.

 One tweet from an account called Dia Diarra, allegedly created by Wagner, said: “This is what the French left behind when they left base at #Gossi.
 These are excerpts from a video that was taken after they left!
 We cannot keep silent about this!”